alloy-rs/book/src/highlights/the-sol!-procedural-macro.md

 );
 ```

-Or alternatively, if you enable the `json` feature flag, you can provide an ABI, or a path to one, in JSON format.
+Alternatively, if you enable the `json` feature flag, you can provide an ABI, or a path to one, in JSON format:

 ```rust,ignore
 sol!(